Carnegie Museum of Art: Educational programs

-Saturday art classes in the galleries of Carnegie Museum of Art have been conducted for over 75 years.
+Saturday art classes in the galleries of the Carnegie Museum of Art have been conducted for over 75 years.
 Alumni of the program include Andy Warhol, photographer Duane Michals, and contemporary artist Philip Pearlstein.
 The museum has classes specific to various age groups.

+Looted art controversy

+In 2023 the Manhattan District Attorney seized a drawing by Egon Schiele entitled Portrait of a Man within the framework of a criminal investigation concerning the Nazi-era looting of the collection of Fritz Grunbäum, who was murdered in the Holocaust.